sta-363-f20/website/content/policies.md

 #### Application exercises

-These will start in class and should to finished by the following day at 5pm ET.
+These will start in class and should be finished by 5pm ET the following day.

 #### Labs